-This September, the Edinburgh International Conference Centre was once again host to not only Scotland’s top developer talent, but many of the world’s finest speakers on leadership, development and testing.
-And one very sociable robot, keeping everyone supplied with chocolate.
+This October, the Edinburgh International Conference Centre will once again host not only Scotland’s top developer talent, but many of the world’s finest speakers on leadership, development and testing.

-Have a look at each of the tabs to find out more about what happened at ScotSoft 2018 – and we look forward to welcoming you all back and to meeting more new faces in 2019.
+Have a look at each of the tabs to find out more about ScotSoft.
+We look forward to welcoming you all back and to meeting more new faces in 2019.

 A unique thought leadership event, the Forum offers a packed programme for visionaries, business leaders and managers; highly rated by delegates, this is the must-attend technology event of the year.

 300+ attendees, predominantly a mixture of CEO’s/Managing Directors of Scottish companies and IT Directors/Senior Managers from blue-chip organisations in financial services, energy and the public sector.